bonitoo-io/go-swagger-types/swagger-types.md

 # Generated code analysis
-This document describes possible ways how to get server API types and request/response handling code
+This document describes possible ways how to get server API types and request/response handling code for Go client.

 ## Swagger generators